South Launceston Football Club

 The South Launceston Football Club is an Australian rules football club currently competing in the Northern Tasmanian Football Association.
 They were formed through a merger between City-South and East Launceston in 1986, clubs in the former Northern Tasmanian Football Association (which is not related to the current NTFA).
 South Launceston was in the TFL Statewide League from 1986 to 1997, then the Northern Tasmanian Football League until 2008, then in the Tasmanian Football League until 2013.

 The club is nicknamed The Bulldogs, a name which was adopted upon the merger.
 City-South were the Redlegs and East Launceston had been known as the Demons.
 For their club colours they took City-South's red and white as well as the blue from East Launceston's guernsey to give them their current royal blue, red and white club colours.

 Club history

 The Statewide League Era

 South Launceston's first taste of statewide football could be described as a failure.
-In 12 seasons in the Statewide Competition the Bulldog's never contested the finals with a highest finish of 6th in 1992.
+In 12 seasons in the Statewide Competition the Bulldogs never contested the finals with a highest finish of 6th in 1992.
 During these 12 years South Launceston managed to collect 3 wooden spoons, this feat has only been matched by New Norfolk who have spent a longer period in the statewide league.